-The power of community organizing was taught to me through my time in the United Methodist Church in Mankato, Minnesota.
-I learned the importance of building strength within our city by spending time with my unhoused neighbors serving breakfast, having conversations, and connecting on the things that really connect us all.
+The power of community organizing was taught to me through my time in the United Methodist Church.
+I learned the importance of building strength within our community by spending time with my unhoused neighbors serving breakfast, having conversations, and connecting on the things that really connect us all.

 ▶︎ Current housing coordinator through the YMCA- Youth and Family Services department.
 Connecting youth to secure housing and stability resources.